TruanObis/devil-rabbit-problem/README.md

 # devil-rabbit-problem
-The deceptive math riddle that stumped SOTA AIs for a year.
+The deceptive math riddle that stumped AIs for a year.
 3 boxes, 2 rabbits.
 Rules: Move to a different box, Meet = +1 baby.
 Can you calculate the exact probability distribution after 10 turns?

 # 🐰 The Devil Rabbit Problem: A Year-Long Battle Against AI Hallucinations